Leo137/Til-Death-Leo-0.67/README.md

 **ScreenEvaluation**
 * Sidepanel style added (look for Leo137 or Noire scores to get an idea)

+**ScreenNetSelectMusic**
+* Retouched a bit the buttons, layout is the same as ScreenSelectMusic

+**ScreenNetEvaluation**
+* Chat is now usable in this screen

+**ScreenChatOverlay**
+* Added a notification sound for messages in the same room
+* Fixed top bar transparency
+* Top bar notification color only lasts for a few seonds now

 ScreenGameplay and ScreenEvaluation customizations can be toggled with a gameplay preference.

 ## Known issues